Facing Fear with Self-Inquiry: A Yogic Perspective

 Let the answers come slowly.
 No need to fix anything.
 Just begin by noticing.

-Through Svadhyaya, I’ve come to see fear as a doorway, not a wall.
-Every time it shows up, I’m invited to look deeper into old stories, inherited beliefs, and forgotten truths.
-Fear continues to visit me, but I meet it differently these days.
-I breathe.
-I listen.
-I ask, What are you here to show me?
+Through self-inquiry, we can study fear as a doorway, not a wall.
+Every time it shows up, fear invites us to look deeper into old stories, inherited beliefs, and forgotten truths.
+Fears will continue to visit me, but we can meet them differently.
+Let’s breathe. listen. and ask: What are you here to show me?